umeshkhaniya/microstate_analysis_complexI/README.md

 # microstate_analysis_complexI

-Jupyter notebook file has the analysis of large data sets of microstates file obtained from monte carlo run for E-channel and antiporter channel of complex I.
-This analysis will help to find out the loading and unloading states for protein structure.
-This will also help to find out input protonation state for Molecular dyanamics simulation.
+The Jupyter Notebook file contains the analysis of large datasets of microstates obtained from a Monte Carlo run for the E-channel and antiporter channel of complex I. This analysis will help identify the loading and unloading states of the protein structure.
+It will also assist in determining the input protonation state for molecular dynamics simulation.